GravityShark0/GravWM/README.md

 i have 2 options
 remain suckless with dwm or
-use awesomewm or anything else to save my sanity
+use awesomewm, quitle or xmonad or bspwm to save my sanity